-Whether ground-up construction, facility expansions or interior renovations, RTG has the experienced resources to ensure the successful development of hospital, acute care, and ambulatory facility projects.
-We understand that healthcare real estate development is a significant expense that can carry big risks.
-You need to have the right plan in place from the very beginning.
-Lack of expert oversight is not an option.
-After all, once you build it, you can’t move it.
+Whether ground-up construction, facility expansion, or interior renovation, Realty Trust Group (RTG) has the experience and resources to successfully develop hospital, acute care, and ambulatory facility projects.
+Healthcare real estate development is a significant expense with considerable risks.
+Clients need the right plan from the beginning; a lack of expert oversight is not an option.
+After all, once it’s constructed, it can’t be moved.

 Capital resources are limited and in high demand across the health system.
-Facility investments must be fully analyzed prior to construction and then managed closely during the project delivery process.
-From concept to close-out, our team brings an Owner’s Representative mindset to ensure an efficient and effective development program, always tracking and communicating key metrics of time, quality, and cost throughout the project.
-Clear, open communication and adaptability ensures the project team is positioned to deliver a successful project.
+Facility investments must be thoroughly analyzed before construction and managed closely during project delivery.
+From concept to close-out, our team provides an owner’s representative mindset to ensure an efficient and effective development program, always tracking and communicating key metrics of time, quality, and cost.
+Clear, open communication and adaptability ensure the project team delivers a successful project.

-From conceptualization to occupancy, RTG manages each development project to help healthcare leaders save costs, manage risks, and enhance delivery of care for the patients in the community.
+From conceptualization to occupancy, RTG manages each real estate development project to help healthcare leaders save costs, manage risks, and enhance care delivery for patients in the community.

 They helped us form the right team for our facility design that was focused on our patients and an ownership model that made sense long-term for our physicians.